 How to Hold Yourself Accountable: 9 Proven Strategies

-You've set goals before.
-You've meant them.
-And you've quietly abandoned them within weeks.
+You have set goals before.
+You meant them.
+And you quietly abandoned them within weeks.

 Accountability works when the cost of quitting exceeds the cost of continuing.
-Most self-accountability attempts fail because they don't create that imbalance.
-You promise yourself you'll go to the gym, but nothing happens when you don't.
+Most self-accountability attempts fail because they do not create that imbalance, and they tend to repeat the same common accountability mistakes along the way.
+You promise yourself you will go to the gym, but nothing happens when you do not.
 The promise has zero enforcement power.

 These 9 strategies fix that structural problem.

 This sounds basic.
-It's also one of the most validated strategies in goal-achievement research.
+It is also one of the most validated strategies in goal-achievement research.

 A study by Dr. Gail Matthews at Dominican University found that people who wrote down their goals were 42% more likely to achieve them than those who only thought about goals.

 The act of writing forces clarity.
 "Get healthier" becomes "Walk 8,000 steps per day, 5 days per week."
-Vague goals can't be measured, and what can't be measured can't be tracked.
+Vague goals cannot be measured, and what cannot be measured cannot be tracked.

 Action step: Write your top 3 goals right now.
 Make each one specific enough that a stranger could verify whether you did it today.